-The RFK Memorial Library is open six days a week during the regular semesters.
-Hours are posted on the front entrance, Circulation Service Desk, Reference Service Desk and other locations within the building.
-During holidays and between semesters, an interim schedule is posted at these locations.
-For additional information please check the library's homepage www.uog.edu/library or contact the Circulation Desk (671) 735-2311, the Reference Desk (671) 735-2341, or the Administration Office (671) 735-2331/2/3.
+The UOG/RFK Memorial Library is open six days a week during the regular semesters.
+Hours are posted on the front entrance, circulation Service Desk, Reference Service Desk, and other locations within the building.
+Hours vary during the interim and summer sessions.
+For additional information please visit library's homepage at www.uog.edu/library, or contact the Circulation Desk (671) 735-2311, the Reference Desk (671) 735-2341, or the Administration Office (671) 735-2331/2/3.